 If your child was injured at birth and that injury could have been avoided, you may have the right to sue your doctor or hospital.
-The attorneys at Morgan & Morgan been handling birth injury lawsuits for more than two decades and have helped families across the country recover compensation for in-home care, specialized equipment, and other medical expenses needed to care for their children.
+The attorneys at Morgan & Morgan been handling birth injury lawsuits for more than two decades and have helped families across the country, including Philadelphia, recover compensation for in-home care, specialized equipment, and other medical expenses needed to care for their children.

-While not every birth injury is grounds for a lawsuit, the attorneys in our Philadelphia office have the experience needed to help you and your family determine whether your child’s injury could have been avoided.
+While not every birth injury is grounds for a lawsuit, our birth injury attorneys have the experience needed to help you and your family determine whether your child’s injury could have been avoided.
 We have handled cases against doctors and nurses who failed to order timely C-sections, misused forceps during delivery, failed to monitor the child’s vital signs, or otherwise failed to exercise proper care for the mother and child.

 If your child was injured at birth, the only way to find out if you can file a lawsuit is to talk to an experienced attorney.
 Morgan & Morgan has more than 25 years of experience handling birth injury lawsuits and can review your case for free.
 To find out if you can file a lawsuit and recover compensation for medical expenses and other damages, contact us today.